shenkers/CrossBrowse/README.md

-# CrossBrowse
-See the [Wiki](https://github.com/shenkers/CrossBrowse/wiki) for more information.
+#See the CrossBrowse [Wiki](https://github.com/shenkers/CrossBrowse/wiki) for more information.